balinth0rvath/CarND-Traffic-Sign-Classifier/writeup.md

 </p>

-I ran into a strange issue and still don`t undestand it.
+I ran into a strange issue and I don't understand, why.
 First, I have used a model from a different training session with a validation accuracy of 96%.
-It performed 93.5% accuracy on test set and 57% on external test set.
+It performed 93.5% accuracy on test set and 57% on external test set (7 signs) with approx 50% 40% 30% softmax results on first three largest values shown with topk.
 This state is saved under the name 'lenet' Then I messed up everything and had problems restoring it, so I trained my model again.
 I changed just the epoch from from 32 to 36 nothing else.
-This last training included in this writeup had a validation accuracy of 95.7%, test accuracy of 94.5% and 100% accuracy on external test set.
-Softmax topk showed almost 100% certainity on every sign...
-I changed all the external signs to another ones, but included a chicken warning sign to self-check the model.
-It resulted 100% accuracy with almost 100% certainity on it but on the chicken-sign, the model thought it is 75% "Right-of-way at the next intersection" or perhaps 25% "Beware of ice/snow" or something else.
+The state is saved under 'lenet5'.
+This last training was included in this writeup had a validation accuracy of 95.7%, test accuracy of 94.5% and 100% accuracy on external test set.
+Softmax topk showed almost 100% certainity on every external signs... __I changed all the external signs to another ones__, and included a "chicken warning" sign to self-check the model. __resulted 100% accuracy with almost 100% certainity on them__ but on the chicken-warning-sign, the model thought it is 75% "Right-of-way at the next intersection" or perhaps 25% "Beware of ice/snow" or something else.

  #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).